National Security Bureau (Taiwan)

-The National Security Bureau (NSB; 國家安全局 (Guójiā Ānquán Jú)) is the principal intelligence agency of Taiwan.
+The National Security Bureau (NSB; 國家安全局 (Guójiā Ānquán Jú)) is the principal intelligence agency of the Republic of China (Taiwan).

 History

 The organization was created in 1955 by a ROC Presidential Directive from Chiang Kai-shek, to supervise and coordinate all security-related administrative organizations, military agencies and KMT organizations in Taiwan.
 Earlier, the bureau was nicknamed "China's CIA" or "CCIA".

 The first Director-General of National Security Bureau was a three-star army general Cheng Chieh-min, with a background in military intelligence, who once was the deputy of the controversial Bureau of Investigation and Statistics of the National Military Council.
 (The "Military-Statistics Bureau" served under Dai Li, and even assumed command the "Military-Statistics Bureau" after the death of Dai Li in March 1946.
 As a result, the National Security Bureau is often seen as one of several successors to the Military-Statistics Bureau.)

 Initially, National Security Bureau did not have its own field officers or operatives.
 However, in order to strengthen its ability to guide and coordinate other intelligence agencies, NSB soon developed its own field intelligence officers and training pool.

 The National Security Bureau was involved in the 1980 murder of lawyer and opposition politician Lin I-hsiung and his family.